Close Search

 Arizona Sheep Hunting

 Arizona continues to lead the West in the size of Desert bighorn rams harvested.
-They also have some incredible Rocky Mountain bighorn rams as well with a couple tipping the scales over 180”.
-One key factor in accomplishing this is that Arizona is extremely conservative with tag allocation.
-They lean heavily on the cautious side even when they meet the criteria set in place to increase permits.
-It is without a doubt one of the toughest draw odds for sheep anywhere in the West, but if you are lucky enough to draw a tag in any of the units, you have near 100% odds of harvesting a great ram.
-In 2024, that average score of a bighorn ram harvested in the state was just over 163”.
-In most states, that would be one of the biggest rams harvested, but in Arizona, that was the average.
+They also have some incredible Rocky Mountain bighorn rams, with a couple tipping the scales over 180”.
+One key factor in accomplishing this is Arizona’s extremely conservative tag allocation strategy.
+They lean heavily to the cautious side even when they meet the criteria set in place to increase permits.
+These are, without a doubt, some of the toughest draw odds for sheep anywhere in the West, but if you are lucky enough to draw a tag in any of the units, you have a nearly 100% chance of harvesting a great ram.
+In 2025, the average score of bighorn rams harvested in the state was just over 161”.
+This is slightly down from last year, but this is still one of the best averages of any state out west.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!